PacktPublishing/40-Algorithms-Every-Programmer-Should-Know/README.md

   ```
   Is incorrectly stated as: ```{'fire hydrant'}```, the correct output is: ```{'leaves', 'fire hydrant'}```.

+* Page 54: In the Terminology table, the Sibling nodes' definition reads: "Two nodes in a tree are called siblings if they are at the same level."
+By this definition, in the page 55 image, nodes E and F are also siblings, which is incorrect.

+   Instead use either one of these definitions:
+   >Sibling nodes are nodes on the same hierarchical level under the same parent node.

+   >Child nodes with the same parent are sibling nodes.

 * Page 64: The sentence "The total number of passes is shown in the following diagram:" and the following diagram are included by mistake on this page and must be ignored/omitted.

 ## Instructions and Navigations